 As a requirement of these regulations, North Central College is to disseminate and ensure receipt of the below policy/information to all students, staff, and faculty on an annual basis.
 This process is formally conducted by letter/email to all new students upon deposit.
 In addition, there is an annual email distribution to all faculty and staff and once per fall and spring semester for all students.
 The College may send additional email notification throughout the year if there are significant changes to the current policies in place or if additional information needs to be disseminated.
+The Biennial Review is available to view on the College's website at: Health & Safety Reports & Policies | North Central College.

-Questions concerning these policies and/or alcohol and other drug programs, interventions and policies may be directed to Tatiana Sifri, Director of the Dyson Wellness Center (tsifri@noctrl.edu; 630-637-5161), Kevin McCarthy, Assistant Vice President for Student Affairs and Dean of Students (kemccarthy@noctrl.edu; 630-637-5152) and/or Sharon Merrill, Director of Human Resources (semerrill@noctrl.edu; 630-637-5757).
+Questions concerning these policies and/or alcohol and other drug programs, interventions and policies may be directed to Tatiana Sifri, Director of the Dyson Wellness Center (tsifri@noctrl.edu; 630-637-5161), Jessica Brown, Assistant Vice President for Student Affairs (jibrown1967@noctrl.edu; 630-637-5152) and/or Sharon Merrill, Director of Human Resources (semerrill@noctrl.edu; 630-637-5757).